frederic-perez/AmE-dictionary/data/dictionary.md

 __deluxe__ _adj_ :two::hammer: _Deluxe album._ _Deluxe hotels._
 __delve__ _v_ :four::dart::hammer: /DELV/
 __Dem__ _n_ _slang_ __1__ A politician belonging to the Democratic Party. __2__ One who votes for candidates of or supports the Democratic Party.
-__demagogue__ _n_ :two: /DEM-uh-gahg/ A leader who makes use of popular prejudices and false claims and promises in order to gain power.
+__demagogue__ _n_ :three: /DEM-uh-gahg/ A leader who makes use of popular prejudices and false claims and promises in order to gain power.
 A leader who obtains power by means of impassioned appeals to the emotions and prejudices of the populace. _Syn_ rabble-rouser _The country’s voters ousted the demagogue who capitalized on the fears of the people._
 __demagogy__
 __demarcate__ _v_ /dih-MAHR-kayt/ To demarcate something is to fix or define its limits or edges.
 __démarche__ _n_ :two: /day-MARSH/ The word démarche refers to a course of action or a maneuver, and especially to a political or diplomatic maneuver.
 Démarche is also often used specifically for a petition or protest that is presented through diplomatic channels. _The speaker urged wealthy nations to heed the démarches of those less powerful countries bearing the brunt of climate change._